janko-sokolovic/angular2-typescript-webpack/README.md

-# Simple app with todo-angular2-webpack (in progress)
-Example todo app with angular2, typescript and webpack
+# Simple app using angular2, typescript, webpack and docker

 # Installing and running on local #